-This page was last updated at noon on Friday 3 April 2020.
+This page was last updated at 9am Monday 1 June 2020.

 Coronaviruses (CoV) are a large family of viruses that cause illness, ranging from the common cold to more severe diseases such as Severe Acute Respiratory Syndrome (SARS-CoV).